microsoft/BioModelAnalyzer/README.md

    - Activity logs are stored in the `ClientActivity` table of the given Storage Account.
    - Failure logs are stored in the `ServiceFailures` table of the given Storage Account.
    Table rows reference blobs of the `failures` container which keep both failed request and response.

+   The `/sln/ClientStat` solution builds a command line tool that allows to retrieve statistics from a Storage Account and display it as charts.

 * **Web hosting** deployment (icnluding local IIS Express) should use local files to store logs.
 To do that register `BMAWebApi.ActivityFileLogger` and `BMAWebApi.FailureFileLogger` types in the **ApiServer**